Bocchio01/Connect-4-Game/README.md

 ## Overview

-ConnectX Game Suite is a (semi-)professional implementation of the classic Connect X game built with modern `C++` and with a focus on clean architecture.
+ConnectX Game Suite is a (semi-)professional implementation of the classic Connect 4 game built with modern `C++` and with a focus on clean architecture.
 The project demonstrates how to build a networked multiplayer game with properly separated concerns, making each component testable and reusable independently.
 The implementation uses a client-server model where a central server manages game sessions while multiple clients can connect to play.